ashurovmf/world-cup-scoreboard-lib/README.md

 Id generation is simple and put into MatchStorage.
 2. Error handling is keeping simple: no transactions on persisting level, thread-saving is done by basic java synchronize mechanism.
 3. Finished matches are kept in storage for statistic purposes.
-We can easily flush them.
+We can easily flush them or move to another storage.
-4. Behaviour test (provided test case with summary) is moved to IT-like test to save time, it should be done by another framework like JBehaviour or Selenium.
+4. Behaviour test (given example with summary score list) is moved to IT-like test to save time, it should be done by another framework like JBehaviour or Selenium.